darksidebug/ollama_ai_mcp/README.md

 ### First install docker desktop on your laptop/PC
 https://www.docker.com/products/docker-desktop/

-### Clone or fork the project and CD to the project directory
+### Clone or fork the project and CD to the project directory.
+I suggest you to fork the project
 On your terminal run command below to build the project.
-I suggest you to fork the project

 ```bash
 docker compose up -d --build